MotiWolff/portfolio-2/README.md

 The site is automatically deployed via Netlify on push to main branch.

 ## Performance
-- Lighthouse score: XX/100
-- GTmetrix grade: X
+- GTmetrix grade: A

 ## Contact
-For any queries, reach out at [your-email]
+For any queries, reach out at motiwolff@gmail.com